pschafhalter/pschafhalter.github.io/_posts/os_prelim/specific_os/2020-08-31-survey-of-vm-research.md

 A key insight is that the VMM is likely to be correct since it's a small program with limited functionality that can be checked.

 **Data security.**
-VM isolation offers better security over rnuning programs in the same OS.
+VM isolation offers better security over running programs in the same OS.

 ## Takeaways